 In journalistic slang, marronnier, literally, chestnut tree, denotes a hackneyed subject which reappears regularly.—British-English synonym: hardy annual.

-This might simply have originally referred to the blossoming of the chestnut trees in spring seen as a predictable, unoriginal piece of information.
+This use of marronnier might simply have originally referred to the blossoming of the chestnut trees in spring seen as a predictable, unoriginal piece of information.
 But, according to Bernard Voyenne in Glossaire des termes de presse (Centre de formation des journalistes, 1967):

 This name comes from the famous pink chestnut tree of Cours-la-Reine in Paris, planted on the tomb of the Swiss guards killed on 20th June 1792, and which blossoms, it is said, every year exactly on the first day of spring, a fact that always led to a brief article marking the occasion.